macaba/rp2040-vscode-windows-project-template/README.md

   - Ensure that 'Add CMake to the system PATH for all users' is selected

 - Install Build Tools for Visual Studio 2022 _(vs_BuildTools.exe)_
-  - Select 'Desktop development with C++' and deselect all Optional components except for
+  - Select 'Desktop development with C++' and ensure the following Optional components are selected for install
   ```
   MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)
   Windows 10 SDK (10.0.19041.0)